zzzKairo/Kairo-Tweaks/TERMS.md

 ## Disclaimer

-WinTweaks Pro is provided "as is" without warranties of any kind, whether expressed or implied.
+Kairo Tweaks is provided "as is" without warranties of any kind, whether expressed or implied.

 The developer does not guarantee: